Deardorff's Glossary of International Economics

 Import quota See quota.

-Import relief Usually refers to some form of restraint of imports in a particular sector in order to assist domestic producers, and with the connotation that these producers have been suffering from competition with imports.
-If done formally under existing statutes, it is administered protection, but it may also be done informally using a VER.
+Import relief Usually refers to restraint of imports in a sector so as to assist domestic producers, with the connotation that they have been suffering from import competition.
+If done formally under existing statutes, it is administered protection, but it may also be done informally by a VER or other nontariff barrier.

-Import substitute A good produced on the domestic market that competes with imports, either as a perfect substitute or as a differentiated product.
+Import substitute A good produced domestically that competes with imports, either as a perfect substitute or as a differentiated product.

-Import surcharge A tax levied uniformly on most or all imports, in addition to already-existing tariffs.
+Import surcharge 1.
+A tax levied uniformly on most or all imports, in addition to already existing tariffs.

 Import surveillance The monitoring of imports, usually by means of automatic licensing.